Torture Ship

 Torture Ship is a 1939 American science fiction horror film directed by Victor Halperin, based on Jack London's 1899 short story "A Thousand Deaths".
 The film stars Lyle Talbot as a mad scientist who performs experiments regarding "the criminal mind" on captured criminals onboard his private ship.

 Cast

 Production

 The film is based on the short story "A Thousand Deaths" by Jack London originally published in Black Cat Magazine in May 1899.

 By the end of the first week of August 1939, George Sayre and Harvey Huntley completed the script for Torture Ship and the film was scheduled to start on August 14 but was held back.
 Filming was then set to begin by the last week of August but no cast was yet assembled.
-The cast was announced in September with John Miller originally set to play Jesse, thought Skelton Knaggs appears in the final film.
+The cast was announced in September with John Miller originally set to play Jesse, though Skelton Knaggs appears in the final film.

 Release

 Torture Ship was distributed by Producers Distributing Corporation on October 22, 1939.